lovnishverma/.github/ISSUE_TEMPLATE/feature_request.md

   - type: checkboxes
     id: checklist
     attributes:
-      label: Pre-submission Checklist
+      label: "Pre-submission Checklist"
-      description: Please ensure you've completed these steps
+      description: "Please ensure you've completed these steps"
       options:
-        - label: I have searched existing issues to avoid duplicates
+        - label: "I have searched existing issues to avoid duplicates"
           required: true
-        - label: I have checked if this feature already exists
+        - label: "I have checked if this feature already exists"
           required: true
-        - label: This is not a bug report (use Bug Report template)
+        - label: "This is not a bug report (use Bug Report template)"
           required: true

   - type: textarea
     id: problem
     attributes:
-      label: 🤔 Problem Statement
+      label: "🤔 Problem Statement"
-      description: Is your feature request related to a problem?
-Please describe.
+      description: "Is your feature request related to a problem?
+Please describe."
       placeholder: "I'm always frustrated when..."
     validations:
       required: true